A BEACH IN THE CARIBBEAN

 Book of monotypes on glassine paper, Book of Towels is an attempt to record a trace of the presence of the hundreds of bodies, soon disappearing, who have been buried on a beach in Guadeloupe and whose remains are being washed away by the sea.

 Each print of a towel stands for a person buried on this beach.
-I consider the book as a list of names for the nameless.
+The book is a list of names for the nameless.

-The prints are relief prints made on glassine paper, which I choose for the sound it produces when turning the pages.
+The prints are relief prints made on glassine, a paper the artist choose for the sound it produces when turning the pages.
 It evokes pebbles, waves swelling and breaking on the shore.

 The weight, seize and fragility of the paper command the pace at which the pages can be turned, mirroring the fact that it is not possible to accelerate the movement of waves, gently inviting the page turner to reflect on each imprint.